 Digital devices, such as laptops and iPads, are distributed around the school to support pupils accessing the computing curriculum and beyond, along with a range of other resources such as programmable toys and voice recording equipment.
 Teaching children to think computationally is essential learning and should start as young as possible – for example, children in Nursery can understand the importance of sequencing and pattern making.

-Learning can also be extended into the home environment through the use of Purple Mash and Times Tables Rock Stars.
+Learning can also be extended into the home environment through the use of Teach Computing and Times Tables Rock Stars.
 Using these resources, parents, carers and children can access a range of curriculum resources and support from the comfort of their own home.